 Hahn Teaching with Technology Grants

-Proposals should be addressed to Mary McMahon, ITS's Director of Instructional Services, and must contain:
+Proposals should be addressed to Mary McMahon, ITS's Director of Instructional and Research Services, and must contain:

 - a description of the project and its instructional impact;

 - a description of equipment, materials, and human resources needed to complete the project (consult Mary McMahon in ITS);

 - a timeline for completing the project;